kilpelainenj/CaSH/README.md

 # CaSH
-You can find a short writeup about the project at www
+You can find a short writeup about the project at https://kilpelainenj.com/2025/08/10/A-Simple-Shell.html

 CaSH is a shell with functionalities like environment variables, variable expansion, output and input redirection, pipelines, background execution and a dirsum command, that uses an LLM to create a summary of your current directory.